Car Accident Insurance Companies

 Why It’s a Problem – We’ve seen all kinds of insurance company delay tactics work.
 While you may only need a reasonable settlement, they may stall as long as they can.
 Not only does this really feel bad from the viewpoint of an injured person, it can have long term negative effects on your life and livelihood.
 If you’re late paying bills, it can affect your credit score, making borrowing more expensive down the road.
 At the same time, you may have to borrow to pay medical bills.
 It’s a vicious cycle.

 You contact the insurance company and make a claim, and they counter with a ridiculously low sum – and then refuse to budge.
-They’ll find any reason to deny the claim or reduce the amount they’ll pay you.
+Or they’ll find any reason to deny the claim or reduce the amount they’ll pay you.
 They decide on a number that seems arbitrary based on the facts of your case, and they stick to it.
 And the number is usually low.
 Remember: insurance companies deny claims because that’s profit for them.

 Why It’s a Problem – You may have a good case to get ample compensation to cover your harms and losses.
 None of it is likely to matter if the insurance company decides to take this approach.
 Nothing you say or do may be enough to move them, and if they do move, chances are that it could be a very minimal change.